-For purposes of the table, the percent of class is based upon 30,031,225 shares of our common stock issued and outstanding as of June 30, 2018.
-Shares of common stock subject to stock purchase options or warrants currently exercisable, or exercisable within sixty (60) days of June 30, 2018, are deemed beneficially owned and outstanding for computing the percentage ownership of the person or entity holding such securities, but are not considered outstanding for computing the percentage ownership of any other person or entity.
-D. Faulkes's beneficial ownership includes direct ownership of (i) 1,351,284 shares of common stock and (ii) options to purchase 270,000 shares of common stock that are exercisable within 60 days.
-Dr. Faulkes's beneficial ownership also includes indirect ownership of 356,000 shares of common stock held directly by The Dill Faulkes Educational Trust Limited, or DFET.
-Dr. Faulkes serves as the chairman, director and trustee of the DFET and shares voting and dispositive control over such shares.
-On December 8, 2015, Dr. Faulkes pledged 12,500 shares to secure a loan.
+(1) For purposes of the table, the percent of class is based upon 37,813,991 shares of our common stock issued and outstanding as of March 25, 2019.
+Shares of common stock subject to stock options or warrants currently exercisable, or exercisable within sixty (60) days of March 25, 2019, are deemed beneficially owned and outstanding for computing the percentage ownership of the person or entity holding such securities, but are not considered outstanding for computing the percentage ownership of any other person or entity.